Amiriel01/Restaurant-Page/README.md

 **Objective**

-I created a three page restaurant website using JavaScript, HTML, JSON, Webpack, and CSS.
-The webpage is for a fictional restaurant and has a Home, Menu, and Contact page.
+I created a four page restaurant website using JavaScript, HTML, JSON, Webpack, and CSS.
+The webpage is for a fictional restaurant and has a Home, Menu, Contact, and Sign-Up page.
+All form validation is done using JavaScript.

 ***Completed Website Images***